qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-3.rst

 As soon as the tweets are available the controller will know about it and show the data in the list.
 How about a test of the whole thing right now?
 You need (again) to tell the generator to build the source version of the application.

 After the application has been loaded in the browser, I guess you see nothing until you hit the reload button of the UI.
 That's one thing we have to fix: Load the tweets at startup.
-Two other things are not quite the way we want them to be: The tweets get cut off at the end of the list, and the icons can be delivered by twitter in different sizes.
+Two other things are not quite the way we want them to be: The tweets get cut off at the end of the list, and the icons can be delivered by identica in different sizes.
 So let's fix those three problems.

 The first thing is quite easy.
 We just add a fetch at the end of our application code and that will initiate the whole process of getting the data to the UI: